 The restaurants, hotels, caterers and numerous other partners we work with all do their best to accommodate special dietary requests from Tauck guests.
 However, given the diverse nature of those food providers (from small wineries to grand hotels to world-famous restaurants in more than 70 countries worldwide), some of our partners are better able than others to accommodate such requests.
 We therefore cannot guarantee that all dietary requests can be accommodated at every meal.
 Also, please note that where dietary requests can be accommodated, choices will frequently be limited.

-Guests should also bear in mind that the infrastructure in many foreign countries, particularly in developing countries, often presents severe and even insurmountable challenges for those with walking difficulties or other mobility issues.
-The responsibility of the Tauck Director is to ensure that the larger group enjoys a relaxing and informative journey, and he or she cannot be relied upon to provide ongoing individual assistance to any one guest.
+PLEASE NOTE: We regret that we're unable to provide individual assistance to guests with walking difficulties or other personal needs.
+The responsibility of the Tauck Director who accompanies your trip is to ensure that the larger group enjoys a relaxing and informative journey, and he or she cannot be relied upon to provide ongoing individual assistance to any one guest.
 Guests requiring such individualized assistance must be accompanied by an able-bodied companion who can provide it.

 We have compiled a reading list of recommended books to give you more information about the destinations you will be traveling to on your upcoming journey!

 You can view the reading list here.